FAQs: the Balfour Project’s Founding, Mission, and Position

 The Balfour Project advocates Britain’s recognition of Palestine as a state, noting that such recognition has wide Palestinian support and was the subject of an overwhelming vote in favour of recognition by British Members of Parliament in 2014.
 Recognition of a Palestinian state would substantially improve the Palestinian position in international forums and enhance its bargaining strengths and status.
 Advocacy of a Palestinian state does not mean that the Balfour Project takes a position on final status for the Palestine-Israel question, such as one-state, two-state or any other formula.

-We strongly condemn antisemitism and all forms of racism.
+The Balfour Project strongly condemns all forms of racism.
 Please see our policy on racism here.